fabel134/InDel-Mex/README.md

 **Analisis_R_Indel_Mex:** containing R scripts to generate plots.

-**ClusterConacyt:** containing scripts for run raw data from CoViGen-Mex in the cluster CONACYT.
+**ClusterConacyt:** containing scripts for running raw data from CoViGen-Mex in the cluster CONACYT.

-**Mazorca:** containing scripts for run raw data from CoViGen-Mex in the cluster mazorca of LANGEBIO-CINVESTAV.
+**Mazorca:** containing scripts for running raw data from CoViGen-Mex in the cluster mazorca of LANGEBIO-CINVESTAV.

+**scritps_indelmex:** containing scripts for running InDel-Mex